-After the college decided to streamline the allocation process for multiple funding streams, the Student Equity and Success Council was formed in 2018 to replace the Basic Skills Committee, co-chaired by a faculty coordinator and the Dean of Academic Support Services.
-The committee developed an Integrated Plan for the fiscal years 2017-19 and an application for the allocation of funds.
-Many programs that targeted disproportionately impacted students were funded, including Summer Bridge, the First Time, Full-Time, Fast Track (FT3) program for first-year students, Welcome Day, Teachers 4 Equity, Foster Youth Success Initiative, Formerly Incarcerated Youth Center, Students Overcoming Diversity and Recidivism (SOAR), and a program to support African American male students called Men to Men.
+The Student Equity and Success Council was formed in 2018 to replace the Basic Skills Committee, co-chaired by a faculty coordinator and the Dean of Academic Support Services.
+The committee developed an Integrated Plan for the fiscal years 2017-19 and an application for those seeking funding.
+Many programs that targeted disproportionately impacted students were funded, including Summer Bridge; the First Time, Full-Time, Fast Track (FT3) program for first-year students; Welcome Day; Teachers 4 Equity; Foster Youth Success Initiative; Formerly Incarcerated Student Center; Students Overcoming Diversity and Recidivism (SOAR); and a program to support African American male students called Men to Men.
 In particular, increasing the number of degrees earned by incarcerated students was the goal of one funded submission.
-Additionally, services and resources were introduced or expanded, such as iPads, laptops, and calculators for DSP and low-income students; the Puente Project Center, with a loaner library, laptops, and free printing.
-The committee was also tasked with supporting and assessing these programs on a regular basis as well as developing regular professional development activities focused on increasing our campus' focus on equity and student success.
+Additionally, services and resources were introduced or expanded, such as the provision of iPads, laptops, and calculators for DSP and low-income students; the Puente Project Center, with a loaner library, laptops, and free printing.
+The committee was also tasked with supporting and assessing these programs on a regular basis as well as developing regular professional development activities focused on increasing the campus' focus on equity and student success.